Harald-U/istio-on-minikube-handson/docs/exercise2.md

 2. Create a LoadBalancer in Minikube:

+    Check the external IP address of the Istio ingressgateway:

     ```
     $ kubectl get service -n istio-system | grep ingress
     istio-ingressgateway   LoadBalancer   10.107.101.80  <pending> ...
     ```

+    It will show 'pending' for the external IP address.
 The ingressgateway is a Kubernetes service of type LoadBalancer.
 A real Load Balancer is not available on Minikube (hence the 'pending' status), but we can fake one.

     **Note:** In public managed cloud environments (e.g. IBM Cloud) a Kubernetes service of type LoadBalancer usually gets a public (= routable in the Internet) IP address assigned automatically if one is available in the account.
 You can then map this public IP address to a fully qualified domain name (FQDN) in the DNS (Domain Name System) and make your Istio Ingress controller answer HTTP requests via the Internet.

-3. In a **new terminal session** enter:
+    In a **new terminal session** enter:

     ```
     $ minikube tunnel